purpleidea/purpleidea.com/content/blog/2024/11/22/functions-in-mgmt.md

 ```

 {{< alert type="info" >}}
-This example is not possible because while the `+` (plus) operator supports
+This example is not possible because, while the `+` (plus) operator supports
-adding integers and floats, and even concatenating of strings, the **variable**
+adding integers and floats, and even concatenation of strings, the **variable**
 `$double` must have a single type, which happens to be a function!
 If you want
 to write this kind of code, instead declare the `double` function as a statement
-instead which will work.
+which will work.
 {{< /alert >}}

 {{< blog-paragraph-header "Recursive Functions" >}}